Kjch08/Process-Monitoring-Agent-/README.txt

 400 Bad Request → Validation error (missing or invalid fields)

 2) GET /api/process-data/
+http://127.0.0.1:8000/api/process-data/-You can use this URL to send POST requests or fetch process data.
+The frontend (running separately at http://127.0.0.1:5500) will automatically fetch data from this API, so you don’t need to open this URL directly in the browser.

 Purpose: Returns all process records across all hosts.